karfcz/grunt-sprite-packer/README.md

 URL path to the generated sprite file.

+#### options.padding
+Type: `Number`
+Default: 0

+White space that will be added as a padding around every sprite (in px).
+It is useful to prevent bleeding pixels from one sprite to another when scaled / interpolated in the browser.

 ## Credits

 This plugin uses binary tree bin packer algorithm by Jake Gordon (<https://github.com/jakesgordon/bin-packing/>).